How to create an engaging event website

 Who are the speakers?
 What topics will they cover?
 Include a small bio for background information.

 Is there a Twitter page?
 Facebook?
 Instagram?
-What hashtag to use?
-You can use the Instagram page to create your unique event photo page.
+What is the event #hashtag?

 Who’s behind the event?
-Give your sponsors and partners the special place in the event website.
+Give your sponsors and partners a special place on the event website.

 - Floor plan:

 Add an easy to read floor plan to avoid for your attendees to get lost in the venue.

 Create an FAQ and / or a contact person for additional questions.

 Regular updates about your event help you stay top-of-mind.
 Use the update emails as a teaser (by choosing a catchy subject line) but make sure you place the actual information on the website.
 This helps your visitors get familiar with the website: your goal is to make the website into the central information point for all your attendees.
 Remember to update the website every time there’s new information about the event!

 During the event, your attendees can use the event website as a web-app.
 They can install a handy shortcut on their smartphone, and find all information and latest updates on the website.
 Help facilitate website access by placing a direct QR-code on the registration desk and on screens or signing boards throughout the venue.

 After the event